docker/docs/docker-for-ibm-cloud/faqs.md

 ## Why can't I target an organization or space in IBM Cloud?

-Before you can target an organization or space in IBM Cloud, the account owner or administrator must set them up.
+Before you can target an organization or space in IBM Cloud, the account owner or administrator must set up the organization or space.
 See [Creating organizations and spaces](https://console.bluemix.net/docs/admin/orgs_spaces.html#orgsspacesusers) for more information.

 ## Can I manually change the load balancer configuration?